How Retirement Lab Compares to Other Retirement Calculators

 Feature Retirement Lab FIRECalc FICalc Projection Lab Boldin

-Simulation methodMonte Carlo (10,000 paths)Historical-cycleHistorical-cycleMonte Carlo and historical/bootstrapMonte Carlo and deterministic
+Simulation methodMonte Carlo (10,000 paths) and historical-cycle replayHistorical-cycleHistorical-cycleMonte Carlo (up to 2,000 paths) and historical/bootstrapMonte Carlo (1,000 paths) and deterministic

 Tax modelingBracket-based income, capital gains, and (where applicable) wealth taxNo tax module (include taxes in spending)No formal tax module (gross of tax)Tax Estimation in Premium tierU.S. federal plus state brackets